 The Bipartisan Safer Communities Act: How Does This New Federal Law Change the Criminal Law Landscape?

-Photo courtesy of the New York Times.
 In late June 2022, President Joe Biden signed the Bipartisan Safer Communities Act.
-According to the White House, the legislation is “one of the most significant steps Congress has taken to reduce gun violence in decades, giving...
+According to the White House, the legislation is “one of the most significant steps Congress has taken to reduce gun violence in decades, giving our law enforcement and prosecutors new...

 Department of Justice Announces Charges in First Ever Cryptocurrency Insider Trading Tipping Scheme